christofferaakre/flameshot-ocr/readme.md

 ### MacOS
 No support currently
 ### Windows
-No suport for running natively on windows currently, but you can install [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install) and install/run the script from there.
+No support for running natively on windows currently, but you can install [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install) and install/run the script from there.
 So, install WSL and then refer to the Linux installation instructions.